dulioca/blazor-plesk-linux/README.md

 [Host and deply Blazor Server](https://docs.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/server?view=aspnetcore-5.0)

-But you have to take consider the specific condition of the web server in Plesk.
+But you have to consider the specific condition of the web server in Plesk.

 ## Configure Apache and nginx